innoq/cards42org/_descriptions_EN/card04_cake.md

 name: The 8-hour cake
 layout: card_page
 slug: cake
+alt: The card shows a circle that represents a cake.
+This cake is divided into eight pieces.
+Each piece stands for an hour.
+By writing down the actual work you do during the day, you should find out which parts of the day you're using ineffectively.
 ---
 <q>The day has 24h and then there is the night, too.</q> &mdash; A former professor of Markus.